Claymore-Dual/Claymore-Dual-Miner/README.md

 Claymore today used by thousands of satisfied users.

+So, thank you so much for joining us!

 <p>Claymore Miner is high performance Ethereum (ETH) and ERC20 tokens  miner, with the official full Windows / Linux support.
 </p>
 <p align="center">